 **NEW!!** Online Discussion Groups for CW 401 in Canvas!

 Cover the same material as the classroom session, but online at your own desk.
 Classes are open 2 weeks and participants can contribute at their own pace.
-Registration for November and January is now open.
+Registration for January is now open.